On the Quantum versus Classical Learnability of Discrete Distributions: A Quantum/Classical Distribution Learning Separation

 At this stage we are almost ready to present the construction, in a language sufficiently general for our requirements.
 As a final preliminary consideration, we note that for all non-negative integers $x \in \mathbb{N}^0$ we will denote by $\bin(x)$ the shortest possible binary representation of $x$, and by $\bin_n(x)$ the $n$-bit binary representation obtained by padding $\bin(x)$ with zeros.
 We also denote by $x||y$ the concatenation of bit strings $x$ and $y$.
 Additionally, for any set $X \subset \mathbb{N}^0$ we write $X\subseteq \{0,1\}^n$ when $\bin_n(x)$ exists for all $x \in X$.
-Given these definitions we state the following theorem, a reformulation and slight generalization of the original result from Kearns et al.\
+Given these definitions we state the following theorem, which is a reformulation, generalization and strengthening of the original result from KMRRSS~\cite{Kearns:1994:LDD:195058.195155}:

-\begin{theorem}[Classical Hardness from Classical-Secure Pseudorandom Functions \cite{Kearns:1994:LDD:195058.195155}] Let $\{F_P\}$ be a classical-secure pseudorandom function collection with the property that for all $n$, for all $P \in \mathcal{P}_n$, it is the case that $F_P:\mathcal{K}_P\times\{0,1\}^n \rightarrow \mathcal{D}'_P$, with $\mathcal{D}'_P \subseteq \{0,1\}^n$.
+\begin{theorem}[Classical Hardness from Classical-Secure Pseudorandom Functions] Let $\{F_P\}$ be a classical-secure pseudorandom function collection with the property that for all $n$, for all $P \in \mathcal{P}_n$, it is the case that $F_P:\mathcal{K}_P\times\{0,1\}^n \rightarrow \mathcal{Y}_P$, with $\mathcal{Y}_P \subseteq \{0,1\}^n$.
 For all $P$, and all $k \in \mathcal{K}_P$, we then define

 via